GaloisInc/swanky/CONTRIBUTING/swanky-development-process.md

   We want to ensure that there's enough written down so that we can get new code owners up-to-speed, even if existing code owners are unavailable.

 These responsibilities may consume hours.
 For example, if project A funds a 1,000 line code change to library B, project A could fund a code owner of library B for the 1-2 hours it would take to review the change.

-## Code Review

-The number one rule of code review is: "be kind!"
-Someone spent time writing the contribution that you are looking at.
-Code review provides a wonderful teaching/learning opportunity for everyone involved—treat it that way!

-One goal of code review is to try to help avoid mistakes in code, or point out ways that it could be better.
-Beyond that, after a successful code review, reviewers should walk away with a deep understanding of the code that they just read.
-If none of the reviewers feel like they have a deep understanding of the code, it suggests that _something_ should be revisited: is the code confusing?
-Is it not the specialty of the reviewers?

-After a successful code review, once the "Merge it In!" button has been pressed, the responsibility of the code should lie with the whole team.
-If the code has a bug in it, that's not the responsibility of the person who typed it; it's the responsibility of the whole team.
-On a healthy team, individuals aren't responsible for success or failure.
-The team should succeed or fail as a group, and code review is an important practice to make that a reality.

-### Tips for Code Review

-If you ask a reviewer to review too much code it can be overwhelming.
-Instead, break the code into many smaller pieces, that can be reviewed separately.

-Ask questions of the code author in comments!
-If you have a question about the code, it can help indicate that code should be restructured or differently documented.
-At worst, it'll help your understanding!